Test Grade Calculator

 How does the points-based grading system work in this tool?

-What formula is used for calculating a grading scale?
+What formula is used to calculate a grade percentage?

 What are the most common test score percentages and their letter grades?